 This type of recognition involves providing employees with non-financial rewards, such as additional vacation time, flexible work hours, or other perks, in recognition of their good work.

-Overall, there are many different types of employee recognition and rewards that companies can use to recognize and motivate their co workers.
+Companies can use many types of employee recognition and rewards to recognize and motivate their co-workers.
+Some companies even offer non-monetary rewards like gym memberships or having low calorie meals delivered to promote a healthy lifestyle among their employees.
 The key is to find the right mix of approaches that will be effective and meaningful for your employees.

 How Do I Build Successful Recognition Programs?